Title: Open Source Circular City – A Scenario for Circular City Hackers

 Funded by: ZK/U

-About: This is an open research document on hacking cities for circularity created during our residency stay at the ZK/U Berlin in summer 2017.
-It is made for our city hacking program “Hackers Closing Loops” and basically presents a big collection of hacking ideas and city analysis.
-Have fun.
+This open document collects research on hacking cities for circularity.
+It was created during a residency at the ZK/U Berlin in summer 2017.
+It contributes to Mifactoris city hacking program “Hackers Closing Loops”.

-There is not only one way to a circular city and more than just one potential version of it.
+There is not just one vision for a circular city.
 The political process that will shape it has just begun.
-I can think of a circular city where everybody is surveilled and controlled by infrastructure set up and run by big corporations.
-There are forces pushing for this.
-The scenario below is supposed to set a positive utopia against that and to inspire a positive action plan.
+Some people share visions where everybody is surveilled and controlled by infrastructure set up and run by big corporations.
+The scenario below is supposed to set a positive utopia against that.

 The scenario consists of seven layers.
 Each layer is about a selected aspect of the city.
 You can think about each layer individually or combine them to find more details and ideas about life in the Open Source Circular City.

-3. Nature & Food: What is the role of the biosphere in the city?
+- Nature & Food – What is the role of the biosphere in the city?

 The inspiring place at ZK/U where the scenario development was started.